-To send flowers in memory of Berenice A. "Bernie" Osborne (Dunn), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Berenice A. "Bernie" Osborne (Dunn), please visit our Heartfelt Sympathies Store.

 Berenice was born June 6, 1926 in Sangerfield, NY to Thomas H. and Elizabeth (Ryder) Dunn.
 She graduated in 1944 from Waterville Central School where she was active in the drama club, orchestra and chorus.
 She was a proud graduate of SUNY Morrisville.
 Bernie loved her college experiences and the people she met became her lifelong friends.
 One of her favorite stories was when the “guys” let the pigs loose in the halls of the “girls” dorm.
 Upon graduation, she was a cook at the Canastota Central School cafeteria for a number of years.